mike99mac/minimy-mike99mac/gcode/README.md

 ![](main-panel-being-cut.jpg)
 *Main panel being cut*

-### Prepare all 8 panels
+### Prepare all panels
+To prepare the panels, perform the following tasks:
-Starting from the top of the main panel working down, cut the 4 machined panels:
+- Starting from the top of the main panel working down, cut the 4 machined panels:
   - Top - 11.5"
   - Bottom and center divider - both 6.5"
   - Back - 7.46" (ideally that will be exactly what you are left with)
 - Cut the sliding panels, noting the mark to align the boards so the grain is continuous.
   - Back slider - 4.04" - The two "2" marks should be cut in half.
   - Top slider - 6.18"
 - Cut the two enclosure dividers 6.25" x 6.75" (**TODO:** verify these numbers)
 - Cut the two sides 6.005" x 11.875".

 You should now have 10 pieces of plywood: